strickek/ReadWriteDlm2.jl/README.md

     readdlm2(source, delim::Char, eol::Char; options...)
     readdlm2(source, delim::Char, T::Type, eol::Char; options...)

-A preprocessing of input with regex substitution takes place, which by default changes the decimal mark from `d,d` to `d.d`.
-With the keyword argument `rs=(...)` another regular expression can be defined or regex substitution can be switched of with `rs=()`.
+By default a preprocessing of input with regex substitution takes place, which
+changes the decimal mark from `d,d` to `d.d`.
+With the keyword argument `rs=( , )` an other regular expression Tupel can be defined or regex substitution can be switched of with `rs=()`.

 The columns are expected to be separated by `';'`, an other `delim`